stevavoliajvar/stop_cloudflare/readme/translateData/instructions.md

 5. Make a pull request.

 6. We'll regenerate MD file using your override file later.

-### I don't want to create an account on Codeberg.

-You can send edited "tab" files to us, or submit it to upstream.

 ### Why should I help you?